 Get Your Guide – Get Your Guide helps you to find top-rated activities and day tours in worldwide destinations including Lake Como.
 Choose from a sightseeing tour, an easy mountain trek with funicular and boat ride or a day trip to Lake Como and Bellagio from Milan.
 Some of the tours require a minimum of 2 people but there are plenty to book as a solo and it's really simple to use.
 Just check the reviews, price and availability then book online.
 Read my review here or click the link below for all tours.

 * Check all Get Your Guide tours, prices and availability for Lake Como

 Viator – Viator is similar to Get Your Guide.
 They are an American company and a tour platform with more than 345,000 tours and worldwide activities including Lake Como attractions.
 Choose from wine tasting at the winery on Como Lake, a cooking lesson in Bellagio or a Subacco and Lake Como boat tour.
 There are several to choose from.
 Read my Viator review or click the link for all their tours.

-There are a few options of areas to stay here.
+If you're unsure of the best towns to stay in Lake Como, there are a few different options of where to stay.
 Como isn't as picturesque as some of the other towns, but it is a good base to explore the rest of the lake from and it has many historical buildings and a lot of amenities.
 In Bellagio, the accommodation is on the expensive side, but the location and scenery are fantastic.